 Guidelines for Assessment & Clinicals

-There are five clinical courses associated with both the FNP an ANP options.
+There are five clinical courses associated with both the FNP and ANP options.
 The first course, Advanced Physical Assessment (NS 830) is the foundation to the remaining clinical courses.
-Two support science courses, i.e., NS 838 Advanced Pathophysiology, NS 836 Pharmacology for Nurse Practitioners, must be taken prior to Primary Care of Children and Adolescents (NS 840)/ Behavioral Health Care for Practitioners (NS 841).
+Two support science courses, i.e., NS 838 Advanced Pathophysiology, NS 836 Pharmacology for Nurse Practitioners, must be taken prior to NS 832.
 NS 834 (Advanced Nutrition) can be taken concurrently with NS 840/841 or prior to these courses.
 The student will complete 50 on-site clinical hours with an approved preceptor and clinical site for the assessment course (NS 830); 120 hours on-site clinical hours are to be completed in NS 832.
 The student will complete 160 on-site clinical contact hours for each of the remaining clinical courses.
 All clinical experiences require an approved preceptor and clinical site.

 Planned clinical experiences, with competent mentoring and support are essential components toward your learning necessary clinical skills for the nurse practitioner role.
 We expect that under careful and thorough supervision from your clinical preceptor, you will apply what you learn while working with clients in actual primary care settings.
 Under course faculty and preceptor guidance, you will be expected to integrate clinical experiences with theoretical content learned from the core and support courses, and from clinical class discussion, readings, clinical rounds, evidence-based practice standards and practice guidelines.
 In addition to your assigned course readings, you will need to spend additional time preparing for clinical by reviewing current textbooks, relevant professional journals and web-based information sources.